Talaiotic culture: The Talaiotic Period in Menorca

-The reorganization of Menorcan society into chieftainships and towns occurred on similar lines to societal changes on Mallorca, although some Menorcan towns were much larger than Majorcan ones, indicating, perhaps, the existence of stronger social changes or tensions.
+The reorganization of Menorcan society into chieftainships and towns occurred on similar lines to societal changes on Mallorca, although some Menorquin towns were much larger than Mallorquin ones, indicating, perhaps, the existence of stronger social changes or tensions.
 The variety of monuments on Menorca (besides talaiots) constructed from the end of the Bronze Age and throughout the Iron Age, surpasses that found on Mallorca.
-At the end of the 2nd millennium BC, there appeared tombs known as “navetas.”
+At the end of the 2nd millennium BC, there appeared tombs known as "navetas."
 They were built with Talaiotic techniques, but were also drawn from a very ancient tradition that contains many similarities to the tradition of the construction of dolmens going back a previous millennium.

 The construction known as the Taula is considered the most emblematic ceremonial monument of Menorca.
-It served as a sanctuary, and its enclosure had a horseshoe form, similar to those found on Mallorca but unlike the Majorcan variety, had a great central structure resembling a table (“taula” means “table” in the Catalan language).
-The exact construction date of these sanctuaries is not known, although the enclosures could have existed throughout the Talaiotic, and the central monuments could belong to any date throughout the first millennium.
+It served as a sanctuary, and its enclosure had a horseshoe form, similar to those found on Mallorca but unlike those had a great central structure resembling a table ("taula" means "table" in the Catalan language).
+The exact construction date of these sanctuaries is not known, although the enclosures could have existed throughout the Talaiotic, and the central monuments could belong to any date throughout the first millennium BC.

-The first author who wrote about the Talayotic monuments of Menorca was Juan Ramis in his book Celtic antiques on the island of Menorca, which was edited 1818, being the first book in Spanish language entirely devoted to Prehistory.
+The first author to write about the Talayotic monuments of Menorca was Juan Ramis in his book Celtic antiques on the island of Menorca, which was edited in 1818, being the first book in the Spanish language entirely devoted to Prehistory.

+Domestic space

+After the abandonment of naviform settlements—evidenced at various archaeological sites such as Cala Morell, Son Mercer de Baix, and others—the population relocated to new villages, though the form of their houses is uncertain, due to later remodeling and construction.